nimbomx/twilio-demo-api-laravel8/README.md

 ***
 ### Sign In
-All the fields are mandatory, but they can be false, except the telephone number since this number will be considered as the administrator telephone number.
+All the fields are mandatory, but they can be false, except the phone number since this number will be considered as the administrator phone number.

 ### Log In
 For the demo a functionality to recover passwords was not developed, so in case of forgetting it, it will be necessary to create a new account, (all accounts will be automatically deleted at midnight).